Roble Shipping

 Roble Shipping Inc. is a Cebu-based shipping line located in Cebu City, Philippines.
 The company was founded by Jose Roble, a native of Danao, Cebu.

 History

 Established on February 20, 1985, it started with a small cargo vessel called MV Marao plying from Cebu to Iloilo containing rice and mixed cargo materials.
 Roble Shipping Inc. is now one of the major players in the Leyte and Samar routes.
 The shipping line has seven-passenger vessels of which five are roll-on/roll-off vessels, ten cargo vessels and four barges and tugboats.

-The founder and owner of Roble Shipping Inc., Jose L. Roble, died on September 11, 2009 at the Cebu Doctors' University Hospital at the age of 62.
+The founder and owner of Roble Shipping Inc., Jose L. Roble, Passed away on September 11, 2009, at the Cebu Doctors' University Hospital at the age of 62.

 All of his sons and daughters now play important roles in steering the company.

 The Duranos also helped in the early years in establishing the company.

-In 2010, Roble Shipping Inc. will move all its operations to their new headquarters in Pier 7.
+In 2010, Roble Shipping Inc. moved all its operations to their new headquarters in Pier 7.